ROZALIYA0206/whitepaper/technical.md

 This Rublix whitepaper is for information purposes only and is subject to change.
 Rublix does not guarantee the accuracy of or the conclusions reached in this white paper, and this whitepaper is provided as is.
 Rublix does not make and expressly disclaims all representations and warranties, express, implied, statutory or otherwise, whatsoever, including, but not limited to:

 1. Warranties of merchantability, fitness for a particular purpose, suitability, usage, title or non-infringement.
-2. The contents of this white paper are free from error or misinformation.
+2. The contents of this whitepaper are free from error or misinformation.
 3. That such contents will not infringe third-party rights.

 Rublix and its affiliates shall carry no liability for damages of any kind arising out of the use, reference to, or reliance on this white paper or any of the content contained herein, even if advised of the possibility of such damages.
 In no event will Rublix or its affiliates be liable to any person or entity for any damages, losses, liabilities, costs or expenses of any kind, whether direct or indirect, consequential, compensatory, incidental, actual, exemplary, punitive or special for the use of, reference to, or reliance on this whitepaper or any of the content contained herein, including, without limitation, any loss of business, revenues, profits, data, use, goodwill or other intangible losses.